 PM, a complex mixture of air-borne particles and liquid droplets composed of acids (such as nitrates and sulfates), ammonium, water, elemental carbon, organic chemicals, metals, and soil material, can also significantly impact human and animal health.

 The US Clean Air Act, designed to control air pollution on a national level, is the US’s first and most influential modern environmental law.
 In Europe, the 2008 EU Ambient Air Quality Directive sets legally binding limits for major air pollutants.

-After issuing its first pollution ‘red alert’ in 2015, with strict limits placed on car use and factory shutdowns in Beijing, China announced in its 2016 13th Five-Year Plan targets to improve environmental standards across the board, focusing particularly on measures to tackle urban smog.
+China issued its first pollution ‘red alert’ in 2015, with strict limits placed on car use, and factory shutdowns in Beijing.
+Then, in 2016, its 13th Five-Year Plan included targets to improve environmental standards across the board, focusing particularly on measures to tackle urban smog.

 Globally, the burning of coal to produce power, and secondly to power steel plants—mainly in China and India—is the single biggest contributor to GHGs and air pollution.
 Steel manufacturing also produces dangerous PM pollution containing minerals, metals, and polluting gases such as NOX and SO2.

 Rising levels of dangerous gases from industrial processes has led to the development of a diverse range of air pollution control devices, which remove particulate and gases from industrial emissions.
 These either use liquid to wash unwanted pollutants from emissions or inject a compound that causes a chemical reaction to “wash out” acid gases.

 Worsening air quality has led some governments and city mayors to clamp down on diesel-powered cars and trucks, which produce NOX and tiny particulates that can lodge in the lungs.